-Net Asset Balances Net Asset balances reported in the Annual Financial Report for MnSCU and individual colleges and universities will differ from budgetary fund balances.
+Subpart B. Net Asset Balances.
+Net Asset balances reported in the Annual Financial Report for MnSCU and individual colleges and universities will differ from budgetary fund balances.

 Net Asset balances are calculated under generally accepted accounting principles and are based on full accrual of all assets and liabilities.
 They include all assets including property plant and equipment and all liabilities including those that will not be paid for several years.
 These liabilities include any long term debt for bonds sold, compensated absences and workers compensation.
 The net asset balance takes a long term view and includes all revenues earned and obligations incurred regardless of when received or paid and recognizes the depreciation of buildings and equipment.

-It is the policy of the Board of Trustees that the system office, colleges, and universities shall provide for classification of all year-end budgetary fund balances in accordance with the following distinctions.
+It is the policy of the board that the colleges, universities, and system office shall provide for classification of all year-end budgetary fund balances in accordance with the following distinctions.
 Year-end fund balances consist of the following components:

-- Designated for Programs - Balances that have been designated by the system office or the institution for specific purposes.
+- Designated for Programs.
+Balances designated by the system office or the institution for specific purposes.

 Part 3.
 Purpose of Reserves.
 System and/or institution reserves may be called upon in cases where other reasonable methods have been insufficient to maintain a balanced budget.
 Generally, there are three primary uses for reserves: 1) to protect the system and individual institutions in cases of sudden shortfalls in revenue, (e.g., unforeseen shortfall in enrollment or a reduction in state appropriation within the biennium); 2) to cover unanticipated expenses (e.g., one-time legal fees, major disasters, unanticipated increases in utility costs); and 3) to provide for extraordinary one-time investments.